dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson4_function_notation.md

 ## Next Steps

-Once your teen is comfortable with function notation, you can move on to:
+Once you are comfortable with function notation, you can move on to:
-1. Function transformations (how changing the formula affects the graph)
+1. **Function transformations** (how changing the formula affects the graph)
-2. Finding domains of more complex functions
+2. **Finding domains of more complex functions**
-3. Combining functions (addition, subtraction, multiplication, composition)
+3. **Combining functions** (addition, subtraction, multiplication, composition)
-4. Exploring specific types of functions (quadratic, exponential, etc.)
+4. **Exploring specific types of functions** (quadratic, exponential, etc.)

-Remember: Function notation is a language for expressing mathematical relationships.
-The goal is for your teen to become fluent in this language so they can use it as a tool for problem-solving in future math courses and real-life applications.
+**Remember:** Function notation is a language for expressing mathematical relationships.
+The goal is for you to become fluent in this language so you can use it as a tool for problem-solving in future math courses and real-life applications.